Summary

 The record of the complaint will document:

-• the contact information of the person making a complaint
+• the contact information of the complainant

 • any other relevant information, and